Commemorating the establishment of the greatest multi-national city in North America

 Founding and the Unity of the City of New York

-In 1624, the Dutch West India Company brought 30, predominantly French Huguenot, families on the ship, New Netherland, to establish the first Dutch settlement in America on Nutten (now Governors) Island off the southern tip of Manhattan.
-The following year in 1625, Fort Amsterdam was constructed a short distance across the water on Manhattan Island where the current Customs House on Bowling Green is now situated.
-In 1626, Peter Minuit negotiated with the indigenous Lenape People the right to use Manhattan Island which ensured a permanent settlement there.
+In 1624, the Dutch West India Company brought 30 predominantly French Huguenot families on the ship New Netherland to establish one of the earlist Dutch settlements in America on Nutten (now Governors) Island.
+The following year, in 1625, Fort Amsterdam was constructed a short distance across the water on Mannahatta (now Manhattan Island) where the current Customs House on Bowling Green is now situated.
+In 1626, Peter Minuit negotiated with the Indigenous Lenape People for the right to use Manhattan Island, which led to a permanent settlement there.

-By the time the colony of New Amsterdam was taken over by the British in 1664, it had grown to 9,000 people, the majority of whom were Dutch, English, Welsh, Irish, Scots, German, French Huguenots, Sephardic Jews, Africans, and many other nationalities in between.
+By the time the colony of New Amsterdam was taken over by the British in 1664, it had grown to 9,000 people comprised of Dutch, English, Welsh, Irish, Scot, German, French Huguenots, Sephardic Jews, Africans, and many other nationalities in between.

 Join us in sharing the history of this great city in our upcoming events.